MaazAhmad0333/MaazAhmad0333/README.md

-- 👋 Hi, I’m Maaz Ahmad
+👋 Hi, I’m Maaz Ahmad.
-- 🎓 I hold a Bachelor's Degree in Software Engineering.
+🤖 I’m an AI-First Software Engineer with a Bachelor’s degree in Software Engineering.
-- 👀 I'm passionate about Backend and Devops Development.
+🧠 I build intelligent applications using Python, FastAPI, LangGraph, RAG, Claude, and Pydantic.
-- 🌱 I’m currently working on Javascript, CloudFlare, NodeJs, Express, MySql, and Terraform.
+⚙️ I also have experience with backend development, DevOps, JavaScript, Node.js, Express, MySQL, Cloudflare, and Terraform.
-- 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/maaz-ahmad-3709241a6/), or via email at [ahmadmaaz0333@gmail.com](mailto:ahmadmaaz0333@gmail.com).
+📫 Connect with me on [LinkedIn (https://www.linkedin.com/in/maaz-ahmad-3709241a6/)] or email me at ahmadmaaz0333@gmail.com.

 <!---
 MaazAhmad0333/MaazAhmad0333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.